Kirstin Ihde Piano Studio

 Practice and Parental Support

 Regular practice is essential in order to make progress at the piano.
-I realize that everyone today is extremely busy, and many times students are constantly running from sports practice to dance to a band concert to whatever else comes next.
-However, even 15 minutes a day is enough to make some progress, especially for younger students.
-For students who have been taking lessons for more than two years, aim for 30 minutes a day at least five times a week.
-All I ask is that everyone makes an effort to practice as much as your schedules allow.
+I realize that everyone today is extremely busy, and many times students are involved in multiple extracurricular activities.
+However, for beginning students, 15-30 minutes of practice a day is the minimum amount required for steady progress.
+For students who have been taking lessons two years or more, the minimum requirement rises to 30-60 minutes a day.
+I ask that everyone makes an effort to practice as much as your schedules allow.

 Parents, your support is extremely important!
-Please feel free to sit in on a lesson if you like.
+Please feel free to sit in on a lesson if you like, especially with beginning students.
 I also ask that each student purchase a small notebook so that I can write weekly assignments in it, and that parents take a look at what I have written to make sure they are staying on task!

 Recitals and Performances